sushanthkumar2004/ZK-Computational-Graph-Builder/README.md

 ```
 Refer to ```tests/builder_tests.rs``` to see how to add equality assertions and verify them in circuit.

+## Using add and multiply gates

+## Asserting hints and equality constraints

 ## Explanation of the Types
 Here are the different types, how to use them, and what purpose they serve.